Statistically significant tests of multiparticle quantum correlations based on randomized measurements: Multiparticle entanglement characterization

-where $f(N,k)=1$ for odd $N$ and $f(N,k)=\sqrt{(4^k+2^{N+1})/(4+2^{N+1})}$ for even $N$ (see also Fig.~\ref{fig_2}).
+where $f(N,k)=1$ for odd $N$ and $f(N,k)=\sqrt{(4^k+2^{N+1})/(4+2^{N+1})}$ for even $N$ (see Fig.~\ref{fig_2}).
 As is clear from Eq.~(\ref{eq:threshold}), the threshold $p^*$ is independent of $N$, for odd $N$, and coincides with the asymptotic threshold in the limit $N\rightarrow \infty$, where $f(N,k)\rightarrow 1$.
 The latter is strictly smaller than $1$ which shows that Eq.~(\ref{eq:ksepcrit}) can be applied also in systems consisting of a large number of parties.
-Furthermore, our methods also work in the regime of low fidelities, i.e., large $p^*$'s, where fidelity-based witnesses fail (see Fig.~\ref{fig_2}(right)).
-Lastly, we note that the criteria (\ref{eq:ksepcrit}) become useful only for a certain minimum number of qubits depending on the value of $k$, e.g., GME detection is only possible for $N>4$, which shows that the presented methods are most useful for the characterization of large multiparticle systems.
+Furthermore, our methods also work in the regime of low fidelities, i.e., large $p^*$'s, where fidelity-based witnesses fail (see Fig.~\ref{fig_2}).
+Furthermore, in the lower panel of Fig.~\ref{fig_2} we analyse the performance of the criteria~(\ref{eq:ksepcrit}) for GHZ states with unequal amplitudes, i.e., $\ket{\text{GHZ}^{(N)}_\alpha}=\sqrt{(1+\alpha)/2} \ket 0^{\otimes N}+\sqrt{(1-\alpha)/2} \ket 1^{\otimes N}$, with $0\leq\alpha \leq 1$ (see also App.~\ref{app:BoundsMoments}).
+Lastly, we note that the criteria (\ref{eq:ksepcrit}) become useful only for a certain minimum number of qubits depending on the value of $k$, e.g., GME detection is only possible for $N>4$.